 What Should You Do?

 Given the complete lack of agreement on how to use flier or flyer, the most important thing for you to consider is consistency.
-Be sure to your writing stays consistent.
+Be sure to your writing stays consistent and don’t vary word choice throughout your text,

-- Use fliers in all senses (like The AP Stylebook).
+- Use fliers in all senses (The Daily Telegraph, traditional AP stance).

-- Use fliers to refer to pilots and flyers to refer to handbills (common practice and allowed by Webster’s Dictionary).
+- Use fliers to refer to pilots and flyers to refer to handbills (sometimes observed in American English).

 Remember the Difference

-If you do choose option “C” over the others, here is a great trick to keep track of flyer vs. flier.
+If you do choose to observe the AP Style rule, here is a great trick to keep track of flyer vs. flier.

 Whether you are using flyer or flier, pick one word and stick with it in your article.